Code-Institute-Submissions/molacuizine/README.md

 8. Create a new Superuser using the command: ```python3 manage.py createsuperuser```

-9. Go to settings and set all confing vars in Heroku including DISABLE_COLLECTSTATIC=1.
+9. Go to settings and set all config vars in Heroku including DISABLE_COLLECTSTATIC=1.
-Static files will be used from Amazon web service.
+Static files would be hosted by Amazon web service for the herokuapp.

     ![image of config vars](static/doc/config.png)